You're ready to fly off to your destination when the flight schedule board at the airport breaks the news to you:

 On the other hand, there are perhaps even more factors that are outside of the airline’s control, such as weather, air traffic control, security, airport conditions, etc.

 The reality is such that so long as airplanes continue flying, flight delays will be a part of the experience.
-According to the Bureau of Statistics, about 20% of all flights are delayed by 15 minutes or more.
+According to the Bureau of Statistics, about 20.83% of all flights are delayed by 15 minutes or more in 2023.
+That's the most it's been in the past 9 years!

-(During our airline ratings case study, we found that it's closer to 24.30%)
+(During our airline ratings case study, we found that it's even closer to 24.30%)

 1. Air Traffic Control (ATC) restrictions